 A malicious computer can impersonate network resources luring the other part to expose sensitive information or altering the data.

-An adversary that is able redirect and intercept traffic has the ability to alter the communication between two parties.
+An adversary that is able to redirect and intercept traffic has the ability to alter the communication between two parties.

 Compliance to industry standards is one of the main drivers for managing the transmission of network video.
 A common recommendation today is for all security data in transit over a network to be encrypted — and all resources should be authenticated.
 Securing network streaming requires implementing security for both the camera component and video management system, as well as the network infrastructure that those communication streams traverse.
 There are different levels of security when it comes to securing video being sent over IP networks.
 Convergint can implement Axis Communications and Genetec solutions to encrypt the data to ensure protection using Unicast or Multicast.